kimothokamau/kimothokamaublog/content/blog/sendtobinance/index.md

 >A bitcoin address is like an account number, it is the destination of where funds are sent.
 We need to get the bitcoin address here, then use it as the destination while sending bitcoins from localbitcoins.

 Now, click **Deposit** as shown in the screenshot in step 4 above.
-You will get a long list of coins to choose from, note that your binance wallet can hold over 100 cryptocurrencies, so you need to choose **bitcoin**.
+You will get a long list of coins to choose from, note that your binance wallet can hold over 100 cryptocurrencies, so you need to choose btc **bitcoin**.
 See screenshot below:

 ![deposit](./choosebtc.jpg)